pikesley/CV/README.md

 Sam Pikesley
 ============

 13 years a SysAdmin, now Head Of Robots.
-[Chef](http://www.opscode.com/chef/) is my current weapon of choice.
+If I can't do it with Ruby, it probably isn't worth doing.

 Skills
 ======